ppanero/diseasemeter/README.md

 The Android application is a simple app that allows users to query the system (using the previous mentioned API) from their phone.
 It has two tabs, one for the geographic information and another one for listing the diseases.

 ## Installation manual

+Apart from following the instruction to set up the system in your server, there is a need to register in Twitter API, MonkeyLearn, Microsoft Translate, and Google API and get the corresponding API KEYs and added to the android manifest, and data collector configurations.

 //TODO